maysummer-25/dynamic-to-do-list-js/README.md

-# Dynamic To-Do List Application 📝
+# 📝 To-Do List Application

-A simple JavaScript-based to-do list application that allows users to add and remove tasks dynamically using advanced DOM manipulation.
+This is a simple yet functional To-Do List web application built using **HTML**, **CSS**, and **JavaScript**.
+Users can add and remove tasks, and the list is automatically saved in the browser using **Local Storage**, so tasks persist even after refreshing or closing the page.

 ---

 ## 📌 Features

-- ✅ Add new tasks using the **Add Task** button or by pressing **Enter**
+- Add new tasks to the list
-- ❌ Remove tasks individually using the **Remove** button next to each task
+- Remove completed or unwanted tasks
+- Automatically save and load tasks using Local Storage
-- 🎯 Clean and user-friendly interface
+- Responsive and clean UI

-- 🧠 Built with only HTML, CSS, and JavaScript (no libraries or frameworks)
+---

+## 🛠️ Technologies Used

+- **HTML** – for structure
+- **CSS** – for styling
+- **JavaScript** – for interactivity and local storage

 ---